SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Before moving on

 Be sure to stop the cart service.
-To do this, go to the Terminal window from which you started the cart services, press `CTRL-Z` to stop and send the running application to the background, and then enter `kill %1` to terminate the process.
+To do this, go to the Terminal window from which you started the cart services, press `CTRL-C` to stop the application.

 **5. Add endpoint for deleting items**